jackbrewer/workspace-setup/README.md

 # Workspace Setup

 A base AppleScript file which can be modified to open relevant programs and folders for individual projects.
+This is especially useful for switching between projects quickly and easily.

 ## Current Features